 There are quite a few scary things that can happen if you’re not prepared and you haven’t taken the time to make a plan.

-An employee may have been terminated, for example, but the process wasn’t completed correctly.
+- An employee may have been terminated, for example, but the process wasn’t completed correctly.
 Now data is missing or deleted or lost.
-That’s another example of a potential disaster that companies need to plan for.

 Sometimes a disaster recovery can take days.
 In that case, what do we need to get up first?
 What methodology will we go through to restore the information?